course-kit/guides/getting-started.md

 ![getting-started-20](assets/getting-started-20.png)

-This and many othr features are available through the **User API** and will be the subject of the last part of this guide.
+This and many other features are available through the **User API** and will be the subject of the last part of this guide.

 ## User API

 The `UserLoader` class of the CourseKit client library provides access to the User API.
-This API provides meta data that can be utilized to improve the UX of the site especially for authenticated students.
+This API provides metadata that can be utilized to improve the UX of the site, especially for authenticated students.

 Some of the possible features include: